Word Gems

 K. I think it means that each of us is a vast field of “no upper limit”, unbounded potential for growth – growth toward emulating Source.

 K. Elenchus, I’d like to offer a restatement.
-I’m feeling so breathless right now, some of these truths are so wonderful that they can’t be mentioned too often: “no you and no me” is such a powerful concept.
+Some of these truths are so wonderful that they can’t be mentioned too often: “no you and no me” is such a powerful concept.
 It speaks to an intimacy even greater than love itself!

-E. And though we’ve talked about these things, it’s still shocking to hear it said out loud one more time.
+E. And though we’ve talked about these things, it’s still jarring to hear it said out loud one more time.

 K. The ancient metaphor of lovers becoming “One Person” is really a way of saying “no you and no me.”
 If you’re “one person” with your lover, there’s no intervening “distance,” no room for the ego to inject its terror of separation.